What is Team Science?

 What can the Team Science Core do for me?

-The Team Science Core offers multiple avenues of consulting and training to support complex, interdisciplinary research:
+The Team Science Core offers multiple avenues of consulting and training to support complex, boundary-spanning research:

-- Design and structured facilitation for meetings and workshops
+Design and structured facilitation for meetings and workshops for pre-award and post-award teams

-Please reach out to firstname.lastname@example.org for more information about our services, upcoming events, resources and community updates!
+Connect with us via our Service Request Form for more information about our services, upcoming events, resources and community updates.

 Meet the team